yzyii/luashitacast/README.md

-# Rag's RDM / BLM luashitacast
+# Rag's RDM / BLM / WHM luashitacast

-A combined RDM / BLM luashitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles
+A combined RDM / BLM / WHM luashitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

-SMN to come as I level it :P
+SMN specific behaviour to come soon as I level it to 75.

+A WAR template are also provided for melee jobs which allows you to use all of the default commands and provides a small amount of logic for optimizing Utsusemi in gcmelee.lua.

 # How to Use

-- Edit Equipment Sets in RDM.lua or BLM.lua.
-You may delete either of these if you're only looking for a lua one of the jobs.
+- Edit Equipment Sets in [JOB].lua.
+You may delete any of these if you're only looking for a lua one of the jobs.
 - Edit Elemental Staves (NQ vs HQ), Obis and some conditional gear in gcmage.lua
 - Turn On / Off Additional Commands and Logging in gcincluderag.lua
 - The midcast delay assumes you use the PacketFlow plugin.
-If you don't use PacketFlow, adjust the value in gcmage.lua
+If you don't use PacketFlow, adjust the value in gcmage.lua (or gcmelee.lua for melee jobs)

 - If you define a specific mainhand in regular sets, it will still equip the correct stave if you have them listed in gcmage.lua
 - FallbackSub set is used only if you wish to define a Sub to fall back to using due to not having a complete set of Elemental Staves.